 Here are some answers to common questions, such as the cost of filing and the time it takes to process Form N-600.

 How Much Does It Cost To File Form N-600?

 The filing fee for Form N-600 is $1,170.
 You can get a fee waiver if you are a member of the U.S. armed forces, but not if you are an adopted child or a child of a veteran or member of the U.S. armed forces.
 You can pay with a credit card or via money order or check to the “U.S. Department of Homeland Security.”

-Getting a Certificate of Citizenship can be complicated, but working with a good immigration attorney can make it easier.
-If you want to apply for citizenship but can't afford the attorney fees and don't want to handle your case alone, we may be able to help.
-If you are eligible, our free web app will walk you through the process and help you prepare and file your application with the U.S. government.
+Getting a Certificate of Citizenship can be complicated, but help is available.
+If you are eligible, our free web app will walk you through the citizenship process and help you prepare and file your application with the U.S. government.
+If our app isn’t a good fit, we may be able to refer you to an experienced immigration attorney to help.
 Click "Get Started" to see how we can help make your American dream come true!